veebch/edify/README.md

 ## Links

-You can buy a fully assembled Audrey or frames at [veeb.ch](https://www.veeb.ch/store/p/neverending-quotes)
+You can buy a fully assembled Audrey or a frame for one you've built at [veeb.ch](https://www.veeb.ch/store/p/neverending-quotes)

 # Troubleshooting